BPP Manchester St James's Building

 The learning centre is equipped to the highest standard, and offers a range of programmes in business, finance and law, and this mixed community gives you the opportunity to interact with a wide range of people at different stages of their careers.

-You will benefit from friendly and expert tutors alongside a team of dedicated support staff – something that's reflected in our consistently outstanding student satisfaction rates.
+You will benefit from friendly and expert tutors alongside a team of dedicated support staff.
 Plus, with various initiatives to help you get a training contract in a law firm, or your first job in business, we'll help you get the best possible start to your career.

 "Having been studying at BPP in Manchester for seven months, I can honestly say I have enjoyed every minute of it.
 From my very first day all the staff have been extremely welcoming and supportive.
 The library is a fantastic facility, a great place to meet up with friends and study as there is always enough room to sit together.
 I regularly make use of the careers service which has been a great help.
 BPP has a very active social community.
 There is a club for everyone, and…through all the social events BPP hosts I met many of my friends all of which will no doubt be life-long.
 Overall for me the best part of BPP is the academic and facility staff because they make studying at BPP the great experience it is."